ury-erp/pulse/FEATURES.md

  - Direct Expenses: The sum of consumables and other direct fixed expenses.
  - Cost of Goods Sold: This includes the cost of the items sold, factoring in product bundles and Bill of Materials (BOM) sub-items.
 - Gross Profit/Loss: The difference between gross sales and the cost of goods sold.
+- Employee Cost: The total Employee Cost for the day, including wages, salaries, benefits, and any other related expenses.
+This cost is part of the Total Indirect Expense.
 - Indirect Expenses: The total of indirect fixed expenses and any percentage-based expenses.
 - Net Profit/Loss: The final profit or loss for the day.